This policy outlines the regulation of certain articles and activities at University of Oregon athletic facilities.

-(8) Persons entering a facility, as a condition of the license to enter, may be subject to search by electronic wand regardless of whether they are carrying any of the above-mentioned containers.
+(8) Persons entering a facility, as a condition of the license to enter, may be subject to search by electronic wand or walk through metal detector regardless of whether they are carrying any of the above-mentioned containers.

-(9) At the request of the even promoter r management, and when deemed a reasonably necessary precaution by the University’s Chief of Police, persons may be subject to searches using metal detectors or pat downs.
+(9) At the request of the event promoter management, and when deemed a reasonably necessary precaution by the University’s Chief of Police, persons may be subject to searches using pat downs.

 (10) A person entering the facility who is observed possessing a prohibited article shall be treated as specified in prior sections of this policy.

 (11) Open umbrellas are prohibited in all Autzen Stadium, Hayward Field, Pape Field, and Jane Sanders Stadium seating areas, seating area aisles, and standing room only locations.
 Complaints about violations of this section shall be made to Athletic Department officials or their designated agents.
 Violators failing to respond to a request to close their umbrellas by Athletic Department officials or their agents may be required to leave the event.

 (12) Signs cannot be affixed to the facility nor displayed in a manner that obstructs the view of other patrons.